kindahangry/hyperliquid-directory/tools/README.md

 # Developer Tools

-SDKs, CLIs, scripts, and other tools for building on Hyperliquid.
+SDKs, CLIs, scripts, and other dev tooling for building on Hyperliquid.

 ## File Format